Skip to main content

 Buying prescription hearing aids from home

-Companies like Yes Hearing offer virtual consultations and follow up appointments with an in-person hearing specialist who comes to your home.
-The specialists from Yes Hearing speak with you online about your hearing loss, lifestyle, budget, and any other relevant information.
-Then, they schedule a hearing specialist to come to your home.
+Companies like Yes Hearing offer virtual consultations and follow-up appointments with an in-person hearing specialist who comes to your home.
 At your in-home appointment, you’ll undergo a hearing exam, and they’ll program and fit a pair of hearing aids for you.
 You’ll also have a follow-up appointment in your home to ensure your hearing aids are working well for you.

 As Sam Shear, Yes Hearing’s CEO, explains, “The key to the virtual consultation process is to truly understand the specific needs of each individual.
-More than simple testing results from an audiogram, we have found that identifying the best product comes down to a combination of lifestyle needs, financial needs, specific feature requirements, and often activity level.
+We have found that identifying the best product comes down to a combination of lifestyle needs, financial needs, specific feature requirements, and often activity level.
 We then provide a full hearing test to ensure the recommendation is accurate from a technical standpoint and program the devices accordingly.”

 A hearing instrument specialist placing headphones on another man’s ears